WaterTower Music: History

 In November 2003, it was announced that Time Warner were selling Warner Music Group to private investors, with the deal being finalized early the following year.
-However, New Line Records and its catalog were not part of the sale.
+New Line Records and its catalog were not part of the sale, as New Line Records was owned by New Line Cinema itself, rather than by Warner Music Group.
+Time Warner also retained the pre-2004 soundtracks for Warner Bros.
+Pictures films.
+In early 2008, New Line Cinema stopped operating as an independent division of Time Warner, and became a label of Warner Bros.
+Pictures.
+New Line's film, music and television operations were merged into the wider Warner Bros.
+Entertainment umbrella.
 On January 15, 2010, New Line Records changed its name to WaterTower Music with Linn now also reporting to Paul Broucek the president of music at Warner Bros.
 Pictures.
-Following the name change, the label stopped focusing on releasing music by rock and pop artists, becoming a label solely dedicated to releasing soundtracks for Warner films.
-In March 2010, the company switched distribution from Warner Music Group's Alternative Distribution Alliance to Fontana, Universal Music Group's independent distributor.
+Following the name change, the label stopped focusing on releasing music by rock and pop artists, becoming a label solely dedicated to releasing soundtracks for Warner films and shows.
+The label also holds the rights to soundtrack albums released on MGM Records (which went defunct in 1982), as Time Warner gained the rights to MGM's pre-May 1986 film library in 1996.
+However, the rights to the non-film related albums released on MGM Records are controlled by Universal Music Group.

+In March 2010, the label switched distribution from Warner Music Group's Alternative Distribution Alliance to Fontana, Universal Music Group's independent distributor.

 In 2019, the distribution changed back to ADA, effectively reuniting WMG with former parent Warner Bros.

+Warner Bros.
+Discovery CEO David Zaslav was considering selling the company's music assets in early 2023, as part of his aggressive cost-cutting measures.
+However, the sale was called off after failing to attract an expected sale price of around $2 billion.
+The best offers were instead at the $1.2 billion to $1.3 billion mark.
+Potential buyers' offers were lower than expected due to stipulations in negotiations that Warner Bros.
+Discovery retain control over how certain valuable soundtracks are used.